 224 STRATIGRAPHY (2-2) The sequential development and distribution of the sedimentary rocks.
 Prerequisite: 223.
 Three hours.
 (Offered in alternate years, 1958-59.)

 281-282 SEMINAR Review and discussion of current geological literature.
-Open to seniors and graduate students by permission.
+Open to graduate students and seniors by permission.
 One hour.
 The staff.